volopasse/Ramblings-of-a-hackintosher/Tips.md

 * iMac15,1 and up (iMac17,1, iMac18,x)
 * MacPro6,1

 You do not have to manually modify anything inside of the kext that causes this issue since [lvs1974](https://sourceforge.net/projects/nvidiagraphicsfixup/) made a kext, called NvidiaGraphicsFixup, to patch this issue.
 You will need to install Lilu and NvidiaGraphicsFixup to apply this patch.
+You can download NvidiaGraphicsFixup and Lilu [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ).